Andre-lab/evodock/README.md

 ```

 5 **(Optional) Refine results with Rosetta relax**
 The output EvoDOCK can be refined by running the `scripts/symmetric_relax.py` on them.
-See [Symmetric relax](#symmetric-relax-of-evodock-output-structures) for more information
+See [Symmetric relax](#symmetric-relax-of-evodock-output-structures) for more information.

 ## Differential Evolution Algorithm